 - Take special care if using sedatives and avoid mixing them with alcohol.

 Be sure to work closely with your physician to assess any health conditions or medications that may affect your likelihood of falling.
-Your physician may recommend a balance screening to see whether physical therapy, medication adjustments, or other interventions are appropriate.
+Your physician may recommend a balance assessment, physical therapy, medication adjustments, or other interventions as appropriate.